top of page

 When I stumbled upon Corinne Takara and her team of amazing biotinkering teens (whom you can learn more about here: https://nestmakerspace.weebly.com/about.html ) I was amazed and excited by their thoughtful exploration of biomaterials such as mycelium (the root-like vegetative part of fungi) as a material to make toys with.
 More amazing examples of their work can be seen here: “The grow-it-yourself toy kit that makes biomaterial design fun” and here’s one of the original posts that sparked my interest in mycelium toys: instagram.com/p/BrisF25HqO8/

-Mycelium can be a sustainable and biodegradable alternative to plastic and is already being used to replace things like the styrofoam that fragile items are packaged in.
-When mycelium grows, its fibrous structure can take the shape of almost any form that you place it inside of as long as it has the right substrate.I wanted to learn more about this strange material and its properties while thinking about designing sustainable children’s toys.
-Which led me to my first experiment: Giant tangrams.
-I loved tangrams as a kid, with a few simple shapes you could create so many different objects.
+Mycelium can be a sustainable and biodegradable alternative to plastic and is already being used to replace materials like Styrofoam, which is often used to package fragile items.
+When mycelium grows, its fibrous structure can take the shape of almost any form that you place it inside of, as long as it has the right substrate.
+I wanted to learn more about this unusual material and its properties, and used toys as a theme to guide my explorations.
+This led me to my first experiment: Giant tangrams.
+I loved tangrams as a kid, with a few simple shapes, you could create so many different objects.
 I thought that the simple shapes would make for a more successful first experiment.

 I also ended up conducting some mini-experiments with mycelium by laser cutting one of my test forms to see how that affected the feeling and flexibility of the form.